piccoloaiutante/scriptcs-build/README.md

 BuildCS
 =======

-A project that use Scriptcs to build a .net project
+A project that use Scriptcs (http://scriptcs.net/) to build a .net project.